 - nuts – walnuts or pecans would be delicious

 - dried fruit – raisins or dried cranberries would be great additions

 - spices – add some more if you like for more depth of flavor

 - Oatmeal Chocolate Chip Muffins

 Paleo Zucchini Banana Bread

-- baking soda & powder
+- 1 teaspoon baking powder

-This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post may contain affiliate links and I may make a little bit of money if you click on and purchase the products through the links.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!